 Uzbekistan’s Strong Economic Foundation

-Uzbekistan is quickly becoming a country of growth, with reforms building upon an existing strong economic foundation.
+Uzbekistan is quickly becoming an exciting frontier market, with large reforms building upon an existing strong economic foundation.

 Uzbekistan has plentiful natural resources, with large reserves of gold, copper and hydrocarbons, and enjoys favourable climate conditions for agriculture production